elastic/package-spec/README.md

 While developing on a new branch, there are some [Makefile targets](./Makefile) available that will help you in this development phase:
-- `make update`: add required licence header in all the needed files.
+- `make update`: add required license header in all the needed files.
 - `make test`: run all the tests
 - `make check`: run lint and ensures that license headers are in-place.

-Remember to add unit tests or a test package where your feature can be checked.
+Remember to add unit tests or a test package under `test/packages/` folder where your changes can be checked.

 Once your changes are ready to review, create a Pull Request.